Stephan-23/movie-database/README.md

 - **Navigation**: Use the "Back to Search" link or the header to return to the home page.

 ## Screenshots
-*(You can add these later by taking screenshots and uploading them to the repo.)*

 - **Home Page**: Displays the search bar and movie grid.
 - **Details Page**: Shows detailed movie info.